BU-EC500-SP15/mbta-busses/MBTA_Bus_Project_Outline.md

 - d3.js: JavaScript library that uses digital data to drive the creation of dynamic and interactive graphical forms on the web browser.

 ![](img/MBTA Bus Performance - Layer Diagram.png)
+Figure 1: MBTA Project architecture.

+Figure 1 presents the architectural design for the MBTA project.
+Beginning at the Ingestion layer, MBTA data or publicly available data in the form of GTFS, Transit Master, and Smart Bus Mart is ingested into an HDFS.
+From the HDFS, the contents move towards the analysis layer where the files are processed by Hadoop MapReduce functions to output Statistics and Insights.
+Lastly, those Statistics and Insights head into the Visualization layer where visualizations via d3.js are produced.

 ### Acceptance criteria:

 We should at a minimum complete the data analysis between the pre- and post-KBRP eras and present the differences in our final report.
 We should be able to identify which problems have been fixed and which ones persist.